Aviation Technicians to be in High Demand

 If you have any interest at all in becoming an aviation maintenance technician, all you need is a high school diploma or a GED.

 To learn more information about Spartans College of Aviation & Technology, you can join their Aviation Day in Colorado on Sept.
-28. The event is for employers, military, K-12 students, and the general public learn more about aviation careers.
+28. The event is for employers, military, K-12 students, and the general public learns more about aviation careers.